 After moving to another country, Edgar Llivisupa reflects on what he learned.
 Now back in his home state of New York, Edgar lived in Ontinyent, Spain as a language assistant.
-While his travels certainly aren’t over, here are five things he’s learned since moving to another country and coming home.
+While his travels certainly aren’t over, here are seven things he knows now since moving to another country and coming home.

 I had an abundance of banking products ranging from bank accounts to credit cards to handle before I relocated.
 Firstly, I moved all of my financial accounts to an online bank to take advantage of higher interest rates as I didn’t need a physical branch.
 Next, I opened a Charles Schwab Bank High Yield Investor Checking account that provided unlimited ATM fee rebates worldwide.
 I avoided any fees when withdrawing my money anywhere across Spain.